Setting up your Block Page and your Block Page Bypass

 The "Block Page Bypass" user gives the rights to certain individual people, or a group of people to go to blocked sites while still being part of the enforcement given to the larger policy group they belong to.

 To setup a brand new bypass user, that is, a user account that can be used to authenticate against the block page and continue browsing, first, create the user with the Block Page Bypass role.

-Once you click Create in the lower right-hand corner, you'll be given a chance to Configure the Block Page Bypass settings for that account.
+- Once you click Create, you'll be given a chance to Configure the Block Page Bypass settings for that account.

 Creating a Block Page Bypass Code

-A Block Page Bypass Code is a code that can be given to users over e-mail, instant messenger or the phone to allow an instant bypass of a particular blocked page.
+A Block Page Bypass Code is a code that can be given to users through e-mail, instant messenger or the phone to allow an instant bypass of a particular blocked page.

-A code can be created quickly under Policies > Block Page Settings > Bypass Codes or added dynamically as part of the policy summary by clicking "Edit" for the Block page applied:
+- Navigate to Policies > Block Page Settings > Bypass Codes or from the Summary page of a policy click Edit for the Block page applied.

 Removing a Bypass Code